gimoh/docker-pureftpd/README.md

 > PURE_USERS=extauth; see Pure-FTPd README.Authentication-Modules for
 > more info about external authentication

+PURE_IN_CLOUD:
+> Use cloud environment to determine details of passive operation (e.g.
+> public IP, ports, etc.); the following values are supported:
+>
+> - docker: uses `DOCKERCLOUD_CONTAINER_FQDN` variable as passive IP
+>   address, unfortunately doesn't support detemining ports
+>   automatically yet so `-p` still needs to be passed in

 PURE_LDAP_CONFIG (default: `${PURE_CONFDIR}/ldap.conf`):
 > Path to LDAP config file for use with PURE_USERS=ldap; see Pure-FTPd
 > README.LDAP for more info about LDAP directories